-Bazalgette, Sr. Joseph William b.
+Bazalgette, Sir.
+Joseph William b.
 March 28, 1819 d.
 March 15, 1891 Victorian Engineer.
 He has been credited with being as influential in improving the appearance of London as Sir Christopher Wren, and with saving more lives than any other single Victorian public official.
 In 1853-54 a cholera epidemic killed 10,738 inhabitants of London, at a time when the water-bourne nature of the cholera bacillus was not recognised.
-Then in the hot summer of 1858, "the Great Stink of London" overwhelmed all those who ventured near, or lived by, the Thames-including the...[Read More] (Bio by: s.canning) Wimbledon St Marys Churchyard, Wimbledon, Greater London, England Plot: Bazalgette family vault, left side, behind church.
+Then in the hot summer of 1858, "the Great Stink of London" overwhelmed all those who ventured near, or lived by, the Thames-including the...[Read More] (Bio by: s.canning) Wimbledon St Marys Churchyard, Wimbledon, London Borough of Merton, Greater London, England Plot: Bazalgette family vault, left side, behind church.

 Bond, Derek b.
 January 26, 1920 d.
 October 15, 2006 Actor.
 He began his career on the London stage in 1936, at age 16.
 With the outbreak of World War II, he served in the British Grenadier Guards and was awarded the Military Cross for conspicuous bravery.
 Returning to acting, he made his film debut in the title roll of "Nicholas Nickleby" (1946).
 Through the 1940s and 50s he stared in British and American films such as, "Scott of the Antarctic" (1948) and "Black Tide" (1956).
-In the 1960s and 70's he turned to TV appearing on many series such as...[Read More] (Bio by: John "J-Cat" Griffith) Putney Vale Cemetery and Crematorium, Wimbledon, Greater London, England
+In the 1960s and 70's he turned to TV appearing on many series such as...[Read More] (Bio by: John "J-Cat" Griffith) Putney Vale Cemetery and Crematorium, Wimbledon, London Borough of Merton, Greater London, England